novitangrn/novitangrn/README.md

 - 🌱 I’m currently learning Python for data processing and data analyzing.

 - 📫 I'm an active Instagram user, find me there by @novitaangrn.

-- 😄 Pronouns: 'she'/'her' but more often with 'mbak'.